j-keck/zfs-snap-diff/doc/site/content/docs/zsd.md

 ```

 {{< hint warning >}}
-A backup of the actual version will be created.
+A backup of the current version will be created.
 {{< /hint >}}